ardanlabs/gotraining/topics/profiling/README.md

 * Values that do not contain any pointers are not scanned by garbage collector.
 Removing pointers from actively used value can positively impact garbage collection time.

+## Rules of Performance

+1) Never guess about performance.
+2) Measurements must be relevant.
+3) Profile before you decide something is performance critical.
+4) Test to know you are correct.

 ## Installing Tools

 **boom**